mjkelly/michaelkelly.org/content/projects.md

 - [Marry-Fuck-Kill](http://marryfuckkill.com):
   Web version of the parlor game, with user-made content.
-Collaboration with [Hunter Freyer](http://www.hjfreyer.com/). <b>Beware</b>, all content is user-submitted, a lot is distateful and NSFW because it's the internet.
-Ask me what I learned about the challenges of content moderation.
+Collaboration with [Hunter Freyer](http://www.hjfreyer.com/). <b>Beware</b>, all content is user-submitted, and some is NSFW despite our best attempts.
+(Ask me what I learned about the challenges of content moderation!)

 - [CampusMap](http://campusmap.michaelkelly.org):
   An interactive map of the UC San Diego campus.
 Collaboration with David